CartoDB/carto-selfhosted-helm/TROUBLESHOOTING.md

 In this section you could find some common problems and the proper way to solve it.

 ## Things to check if you have any type of error
-- Did you have enough space in the cluster?.
-Please check it you have any pod in a `Pending` state before open any type of ticket.
+Do you have enough space in the cluster?
+If you have a pod with a `Pending` it probably means you do not.
+Please check the resources available.